How to Buy Litecoin - Where to Purchase LTC?

 What Other Coins Can I Trade or Use to Buy Litecoin?

-Historically, Bitcoin has been the cryptocurrency you need to buy, to be able to buy other coins without fiat currency pairs.
+Historically, Bitcoin has been the cryptocurrency you need to buy using a Bitcoin exchange, to be able to buy other coins without fiat currency pairs.

 Fortunately, as the cryptocurrency market rapidly matures, more and more ‘market pairs’ are now being added to exchanges.

 These coin-to-coin markets are now being offered with well-established, market-leading digital currencies.

 If you wish to buy Litecoin with Ethereum (ETH), for example, you have to visit a leading cryptocurrency exchange that supports ETH/LTC trading.

 To do this, however, you will need to do your research on both the exchange rate and fees to ensure you are getting a good deal.